Bachelor of Science in Psychology in Addictions

 Certification, State Board, and National Board Exams

-Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
+Certification and licensure boards have state-specific educational requirements for programs that lead to a license or certification that is a precondition for employment.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.

+Optional certifications may be available, such as the National Certified Peer Recovery Support Specialist (NCPRSS) Certification.
 You are responsible for understanding the requirements of optional certification exams.
 Such requirements may change during the course of your program.
 You are not automatically certified in any way upon program completion.
 Although certain programs are designed to prepare you to take various optional certification exams, Purdue Global cannot guarantee you will be eligible to take these exams or become certified.
 Your eligibility may depend on your work experience, completion of education and/or degree requirements, not having a criminal record, and meeting other certification requirements.

 The Bachelor of Science in Psychology in Addictions is accredited by the National Addiction Studies Accreditation Commission (NASAC).
 The NASAC can be contacted at: